NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/motifs/lab-motifs.rst

 	cd motif_lab

 Note that the programs used in this exercise produce html output.
-You view these directly on Uppmax, although this is a bit slow.
+You view these directly on Uppmax, though this is a bit slow.
 Otherwise you can copy the files to you local computer, and open them there.

 1. Download CTCF data